pagkly/Zed/Investopedia4/What Does Disclosure Mean.md

 ### Feb.
 17, 2020

-Apple warns that the coronavirus pandemic will affect its quarterly earnings.
+Apple warns that the coronavirus pandemic [[Will|will]] affect its quarterly earnings.

 Any company seeking to go public must disclose information as part of a two-part registration that includes a prospectus and a second document that contains other material information.
 That information includes the company's own [[strengths, weaknesses, opportunities, and threats]](https://www.investopedia.com/terms/s/swot.asp) (SWOT) analysis of the competitive environment it operates within.